Shadow price in the power utility case: Model and known results

 \subsection{The model}

-We study the problem of maximizing expected utility from consumption over an infinite horizon in the presence of proportional transaction costs as in \cite{DN,SS,KMK}.
-We consider a market with a bank account or bond whose value is constant $1$ and a risky asset, a stock, whose price evolution is given by
+We study the problem of maximizing expected utility from consumption over an infinite horizon in the presence of proportional transaction costs as in \cite{MR1080472,MR2589621,MR2676941,MR1284980}.
+We start with the model description and define the basic notions.\vadjust{\goodbreak}